-What AcidTest Will Not Verify
+What AcidTest Will Not Accept

 Examples of out-of-scope requests:

-• "Is this person trustworthy?"
+• "Is this person trustworthy?" (without material to analyze)

 • "Does this company have good intentions?"